Barcodes in a nutshell?

 Can my barcode ever expire?

-No. Once purchased, your barcodes from Barcode Bird are yours for life.
+No. Once purchased, barcodes from Barcode Bird are yours for life without requiring annual licence fees or risk of expiration.

-Ok I want a bacode, how to get my hands on one?
+Ok I want a barcode, how to get my hands on one?

 That’s the easy part!
 Head to the purchasing page, select your barcodes and begin!